tamagui/tamagui/next.md

 ---

 (potentially 1.0)
+  - fix Label + new form inputs (native too)
+    - native works by attaching state (mutable refs) to a FormContext
+    - web works by just listening for event and using FormData()
   - try using react-native-web $css object support for classnames
   - animation accept useAnimatedStyle
   - reduce bundle size by sharing accessibility prop validity and a few others